Natterjack/natterjack/README.rst

 ---------------

 Natterjack lives `on Bitbucket
 <http://bitbucket.org/iwillspeak/natterjack>`_.
-To compile from source
+You should be able to
-you should just need a modern C++ compiler and Rake on a \*nix machine.
+compile it from source with the latest *Rust* nightly build.

 Once you have the source downloaded you should be able to compile the main executable with ``rake``.
 To run the unit tests as well run